-The highly sceptical journalist Amanda (Writing for Mari Claire Magazine and also the Daily Express) visited me (Craig Hamilton-Parker) for a psychic reading and got more than she bargained for.
+The highly skeptical journalist Amanda (Writing for Mari Claire Magazine and the Daily Express) visited me (Craig Hamilton-Parker) for a psychic reading and got more than she bargained for.
 Visiting with the intention of perhaps exposing psychic readings a fraud, she was shocked to be given proof of life after death.

 Spiritualism has never been more popular – everyone who’s anyone, from Geri Halliwell to Fergie, has a medium, psychic or clairvoyant.
 But is there Life After Death and can mediums genuinely talk to the dead, or tell us our destiny?
 We sent Amanda Ward, below left, who has lost both parents and a twin sister, to find out if there really is life after death.